legoandmars/GorillaCosmetics/README.md

 # For Model Creators

-If you'd like to create Materials or Hats, the unity project will be published very soon.
+If you'd like to create Materials or Hats, the unity project can be found here: https://github.com/legoandmars/GorillaCosmeticsUnityProject

+More detailed information is found in the Unity Project's README.

 # For Developers
 This project is built with C# using .NET Standard.